pukkaone/find-unnecessary-includes/README.md

 ### Check out source

-After cloning the project Git repository, run the commands:
+The tool uses clang to preprocess and parse C++ source code.
+Download the llvm and clang sources to the working tree by running the commands:

     git submodule init
     git submodule update